 Benefits for Young University Enterprises (JEU)

-The Young University Company (JEU) status was created to encourage the creation of companies by students and those involved in research at higher education establishments.
+The Young University Business (JEU) status was created to encourage students and those involved in research at higher education institutions to start businesses.

 Starting a business